aws-samples/serverless-patterns/eventbridge-s3-lambda/README.md

 # AWS Lambda sending a notification when a new Amazon S3 bucket is created

 This pattern creates an automated monitoring system for Amazon S3 bucket create events.
-It defines an Amazon EventBridge rule that listens for S3 bucket creation events and triggers an AWS Lambda function.
-The Lambda function processes the event details and sends a notification to an SNS topic, informing subscribers of the new bucket creation.
+It defines an Amazon EventBridge rule that listens for S3 bucket creation events and invokes an AWS Lambda function.
+The Lambda function processes the event details and sends a notification to an Amazon SNS topic, informing subscribers of the new bucket creation.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-s3-lambda